james-lomax/the-last-compiler/the-last-compiler/sanity-check-spec.md

 Use describe_interface() from @specification-document.md to get the full interface context that will be required to understand this modules implementation. and prepend it to the spec document in a single SectionBlock with title "Interface context".

+Re-render this new spec with context into an intermediate file at `slop/module-name.context.md`.

 ### System prompt

 This system prompt is used in all the following chat prompt steps.